Fmrhj/gatsby-portfolio/_content/blog/first-try/index.md

 tags: parallel computing, python, OpenCL, CUDA
 thumbnail: /pexels-544917.jpg
 ---
-To start a blog is not an easy task.
+To start a blog was not as easy as I thought.
 It requires discipline, dedication and time.
 However, it is fun!
-To take a look on the latest stand of a subject it, to condense an idea and to write about it, is an interesting endeavour, regardless of the subject.
+To take a look on the latest stand of a subject, to condense an idea and to write about it, is an interesting endeavour, regardless of the subject.
 Following the principles of the great explainer Richard Feynmann and his [well-renowned technique](https://www.youtube.com/watch?v=GD-_fcpylcE), I would like to review concepts in plain and simple language.

 I have been reading and working lately around parallel computing.
 So let's start with that.